Tommertom/svelte-ionic-npm/README.md

 Would you like to migrate an existing kebab-page to a pascal-page, look into the scripts folder.
 There is `migrateToImport.js` which you can run using `node migrateToImport <directoryname>`.
 It will scan for .svelte files, and does the migration for you.
 A backup will be makde from your svelte file -> named `.bak`.

+Also `migrateToImport.js` is EXPERIMENTAL - back your code up before using.
+Use at own risk.

 ## Special components

 There are three special compontents included that override/fix the ionic standard webcomponents: